scrabbletank/farhome-rules/spacehome/rulesdoc.md

 ***Overcharge***: Add a success to your roll.

-**Bypass**
+**Ignite Soul**
 - Tag: _Sustained_
-- Energy Cost: 1
+- Energy Cost: 2
-- Cast Time: 5 AP
+- Cast Time: 1 AP
 - Range: Touch

-Cause a glitch allowing you to bypass digital security.
-Make a Machine Soul roll against a difficulty set by the Game Master.
-On success, you temporarily bypass the security systems and gain access for as long as you remain touching the object.

-This can be used on a keypad to unlock a door, gain access to a security terminal, or login to a locked account on a computer.
-This spell merely grants access, it does not turn off any alarms that would result from accessing these systems.
+Imbue a weapon with the spirit of a Machine.
+While imbued they may use your Machine Soul roll when making attacks and may ignore the next _Outcome_ roll from that weaon.

-***Overcharge***: Add a success to your roll.
+***Overcharge***: Ignore an additional _Outcome_ roll.

-**Shutdown**
-- Energy Cost: 1
-- Cast Time: 2 AP
-- Range: 20

-Cause a sudden surge in a robot or electrical system.
-Make a Machine Soul roll against a targets Toughness.
-On success, they take 1/1 in lightning damage.
-If this spell deals any damage to the target, they gain Suppression.

-***Overcharge***: add a wound die to your damage.

 **Projection**
 - Tag: _Sustained_